What you should know

 Your employment contract may set out how much notice you need to provide.

-When you tell your employer that you quit, your employer can accept or refuse.
+If you do give notice, your employer can accept or refuse.

 If they accept, you’ll continue to earn your regular wage until your last day of work.